 Further information can be found in the guidance produced by DEFRA.

-The Health Board also provides the public with a right of access to environmental information which is not covered in the Publication Scheme.
-Briefly outlined below are details of how members of the public can make requests for environmental information to the Health Board and the type of information available to them.
+Briefly outlined below are details of how members of the public can make requests for Environmental Information to the Health Board and the type of information available to them.

 The Health Board will generally provide the requester with all the Environmental Information applied for, although there are certain restrictions on the right of access to particular categories of information.
 The Health Board does not take into account who is asking for it or why they want it.

-Requests for information can be made verbally or in writing.
-Our Contact Us page provides correspondence details and our online request service.
+Requests for Environmental Information can be made verbally or in writing.

 When making a request for information, be as clear as possible by pinpointing the specific information required to assist the Health Board in responding to the request.
 Confirm what format would be preferential to receive the information in, for example, verbally, electronically or as a hard copy.